Frequently Asked Document Management Questions

 The main reason for the “large format document” distinction is the need for special scanning and printing equipment when working with oversized documents.

-It is important to remember though that large-format documents typically need to be removed from tubes or racks and loaded into the scanner one at a time, so the process of scanning large format documents can take a bit longer.
-These large sheets also need special care and proper handling to avoid rips and tears in your documents.
+Large-format documents usually need to be removed from tubes or racks and loaded into the scanner individually, so the process of scanning large format documents can take a bit longer.
+These oversized sheets also require careful handling to avoid any rips or tears during scanning.

 Depending on how full your filing cabinets are, you may find that the estimate in our calculator is higher than what you’ll actually pay, assuming that some boxes or drawers are naturally only partially full.
 You may also receive discounts for bulk scanning which are not accounted for in this tool.

-The national average cost to scan a paper document ranges from $0.07 to $.0.12 per page.
-There are a number of other factors that can affect the price, including the condition of the documents and discounted rates applied for bulk scanning (large volumes = reduced price per page).
+The national average cost to scan a paper document is between $0.07 and $0.12 per page.
+However, several factors can impact this price, such as the condition of the documents and discounts for bulk scanning—larger volumes often result in a lower price per page.

-The chart below shows the average document scanning prices per page based on the type of material scanned.
+The chart below shows average document scanning prices per page based on the type of material being scanned.

 Document Category Average Cost